-Applying for bail at the First-tier Tribunal
+Immigration Bail at the First-tier Tribunal

-Once a bail application has been received by the Tribunal, it will schedule a hearing as soon as reasonably practicable.
+Once an immigration bail application has been received by the Tribunal, it will schedule a hearing as soon as reasonably practicable.
 If an application has been refused by the First-tier Tribunal within the last 28 days, the application will be dismissed without a hearing unless there has been a material change in circumstances.
 If the application is opposed by the Home Office, it will send a bail summary on the day before the hearing, setting out the reasons for opposing bail.

-The First-tier Tribunal will assess a number of factors when deciding whether or not to grant bail, and if so, what conditions to impose:
+At an immigration bail hearing, the First-tier Tribunal will assess a number of factors when deciding whether or not to grant bail, and if so, what conditions to impose:

 - Reasons for detention: are these proportionate to the need to maintain detention?
 Have alternatives to detention been considered?

 - Length of detention: is this connected with the reasons for detention?
 How long is detention likely to last?

 - Prospects of removal/deportation: are there removal directions or a deportation order in place?
 Does the applicant have a valid travel document?
 What steps have been take by the Home Office to effect removal/deportation?
 Is there a pending application, appeal or judicial review?

 - Likelihood of complying with conditions of bail: what is the risk of absconding?
 What is the applicant’s history of compliance?
 What is their incentive to comply?

 - Personal circumstances: Is the applicant unsuitable for detention due to vulnerabilities?
 Are any family members, particularly children, affected by maintaining detention?

 - Criminality: does the applicant have any convictions?
 What is their risk of re-offending upon release?